garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/Darkside.md

 ![[Pasted image 20241030171322.png]]

-These can be used to log into the box via SSH, and we can grab the firs flag:
+These can be used to log into the box via SSH, and we can grab the firstflag:

 ```bash
 garffff@garffff:~/hackmyvm/darkside$ ssh kevin@192.168.0.181